Support the news

 Democrats are dealing with their largest primary pool in at least 40 years, and how they fare in raking in cash could separate the candidates in the pack.
 Here are the financial figures that the candidates, including President Trump, have reported to the Federal Election Commission, so far.
 The president's totals include money that other committees, such as the Republican National Committee and the Trump Victory Committee, have transferred to him.

-These numbers reflect the total amount raised through the third quarter of 2019.
+These numbers reflect the total amount raised through the fourth quarter of 2019.
 This includes, among other sources, money raised from individual contributions and money transferred from other campaign accounts, such as a candidate's past Senate or House campaign:

 There are also more detailed fundraising metrics that give the public an idea about the priorities of the candidates and how they run their campaigns.